AmitBuskila/Peak-Forge-Client/README.md

 # Peak-Forge-Client
-an app that helps track workout progress. using react-native, an app that will help you forge your Peak Physice!
+an app that helps track workout progress. using react-native, we will help you forge your Peak Physice!